 All messages sent among replicas are digitally signed.
 We assume that digital signatures are unforgeable without knowing a replica's private key.
-We also make use of a collisionresistant hash function for computing message digests.
+We also make use of a collision-resistant hash function for computing message digests.
 In addition, we require that each replica is equipped with tamperproof cryptographic material to generate and store the replica's private key and sign messages without revealing that key.
 To this end, we use the Trusted Platform Module (TPM).
 The TPM also comes with a random number generator and a monotonically increasing counter.
 Many modern computers are sold with a TPM module built-in.

-In the following, we first specify the attack model, and then we describe the system model in the presence of 3f + 1replicas, as in typical BFT protocols, and in the presence of 3f + 2k + 1 replicas [5], where k is the maximum number of crashed, rejuvenating, and partitioned replicas tolerated in the presence of f malicious replicas.
-In the presence of 3f + 2k + 1 replicas the algorithm is guaranteed to make progress despite malicious/benign failures and the rejuvenation of correct replicas.
+In the following, we first specify the attack model, and then we describe the system model in the presence of 3f+1 replicas, as in typical BFT protocols, and in the presence of 3f+2k+1 replicas [5], where k is the maximum number of crashed, rejuvenating, and partitioned replicas tolerated in the presence of f malicious replicas.
+In the presence of f malicious replicas to make progress despite malicious/benign failures and the rejuvenation of correct replicas.